 The Northern Indigenous Leadership Program, under development by Dene Nahjo, is designed to challenge colonial notions of leadership, governance, politics, community and identity amongst youth from various Nations across the North, and enable emerging leaders to put those values into practice.
 It is expected to be rolled out across the North in the new year.

 “Dene Nahjo is committed to professional development as a means of constant improvement,” said Dene Nahjo Project Director Iris Catholique.
 “Leadership roles and values are ever evolving.
 Staying grounded in our Elders’ teachings and experience while discussing modern techniques for action will prepare Northern emerging leaders to face real issues in today’s world.”

-Invited participants from groups like Our Voices, ReMatriate and Dene Nahjo, along with Jane Glassco fellowship alumni and members of various First Nations, attended the gathering where they heard from current and former Indigenous leaders, politicians, Elders and academics.
+Our Voices and Dene Nahjo, along with Jane Glassco fellowship alumni and members of various First Nations, attended the gathering where they heard from current and former Indigenous leaders, politicians, Elders and academics.

 Sessions focused on the topics of Indigenous leadership values, Indigenous leadership in action, gender dynamics in Indigenous politics, Indigenous nationhood, sovereignty and self-determination, and the history of colonialism in Canada.
 Workshops were also complemented by facilitated skill-building sessions.

 Facilitator and Dene Nahjo founding member Mandee McDonald led the skill-building component of each workshop.